Open Access, Open Science, and Peer Review: ‘Trust No One’

 open access week open science

 What struck me was the amount of time spent by researchers on peer review (see above).
-The way in which open science can help with addressing integrity issues seems to once again rely on researchers and their unpaid labour.
+How open science can help with addressing integrity issues seems to once again rely on researchers and their unpaid labor.
 That’s a lot of pro-bono work!
 Are these researchers recognised by their institution?
 May they use this work to advance their career?

 Open Access Open Science and peer review